The Vermont Statutes Online

 (6) The Manager shall compile for general distribution at the end of each fiscal year a complete report on the finances and administrative activities of the Town for the year.

 (7) The Manager or his or her designee shall be the Collector of Delinquent Taxes.

 (8) The Manager shall keep the Selectboard apprised of the needs of the Town within the scope of the Manager’s duties and annually furnish to the Selectboard a long-range projection of capital expenditures.

 (9) The Manager shall examine or cause to be examined, with or without notice, the affairs of any department under the Manager’s control or the conduct of any officer or employee thereof.
 For that purpose, the Manager shall have access to all books, papers, and wireless and electronic records of those departments for the information necessary for the proper performance of his or her duties.

-(10) The Manager shall appoint, upon merit and fitness alone, and when the Manager deems necessary for the good of the service, suspend or remove any subordinate official, employee, or agent under the Manager's supervision as provided for in this chapter.
+(10) The Manager shall appoint, upon merit and fitness alone, and, when the Manager deems necessary for the good of the service, suspend or remove any subordinate official, employee, or agent under the Manager’s supervision as provided for in this charter.
 All appointments may be without definite terms unless for provisional, temporary, or emergency service, in which case, terms shall not exceed the maximum periods prescribed by personnel rules and regulations.
 The Manager may authorize the head of a department or office responsible to the Manager to appoint and remove subordinates in the office or department.